ClusterM/fdskey/README.md

 TODO: fix my bad engrish

 How you can use it:
-* Run disk images for a Famicom Disk System from a Micro SD card
+* Run disk images for a Famicom Disk System from a microSD card
 * Dump disks using a real FDS drive without additional hardware/cables
 * Write disks using a real FDS drive without additional hardware/cables

 Requirements:
 * Famicom
 * Famicom Disk System RAM adaptor
-* Micro SD card
+* microSD card

 ## How to build it
 You'll need a few cheap components.